Community Spotlight: Burrowing Owls at the Alviso Bufferlands

 Our team collaborated for the first time with Alviso in Action, a local non-profit that seeks to protect and preserve their community and environment.
 On Saturday, February 7th, Alviso community members came to plant around 60 native plants and see some of the owls out of their burrows.
 A student from the elementary school had returned and brought her family for the event so they could also learn about the owls.
 We look forward to hosting more events with Alviso in Action to maintain the species we planted with them!

-These events, in addition to our other community volunteer workdays, would not have been possible this season without our funding from the San Francisco Bay Restoration Authority.
+This season’s events, in addition to our other community volunteer workdays, would not have been possible without our funding from 2016 Measure AA, the clean and healthy bay measure, through the San Francisco Bay Restoration Authority.

 The Alviso Bufferlands site is not open to the public; however, if you would like to contribute to restoring habitat for burrowing owls and get a chance to see them while volunteering, you can join us at an upcoming volunteer event!